Kansas Layoffs — June 2024

 | Legacy Supply Chain Services | Kansas City | 76 |

-Leading the list was Legacy Supply Chain Services at its Kansas City facility, reporting 76 affected workers.
+The largest notice was filed by Legacy Supply Chain Services at its Kansas City facility, reporting 76 affected workers.

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across Kansas, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Kansas, with filings falling below both recent and year-ago levels.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.